As Seen on TV: supercharging your small business

 The simple answer to this question is, ‘no longer than it needs to be’.
 The reality is that much depends on what needs to be communicated and the complexity of the message.

 Shorter ads allow greater exposure for a given budget (10 second ads are half the cost of a 30 second ad), but it’s very difficult to create a memorable, awareness-driving ad in 10 seconds or under (see ‘A Matter of Time’ study).

 Based on the D2D database of smaller advertisers, 20 second ads proved to be the most efficient and probably the best starting point, as long as there isn’t a complicated message to convey.

 Advertisers can be confident that TV will be a powerful driver of business growth.
 Out of the D2D dataset of 78 brands, TV constituted on average 66% of their media budget, but returned 80% of all ad-generated sales.
 This means TV was the most important driver of growth.

 How long does it take for TV to pay back?

 In terms of delivering payback on investment, the average TV campaign will deliver a revenue return two weeks after the campaign for retail, five weeks after for finance and seven weeks after for FMCG.

 The chart below shows the average uplift against base sales (the average number of sales generated by your businesses without any advertising or promotional activity) for a four week TV campaign with a budget of £1.25m.
-Throughout the 4 weeks while the campaign is on air there is a continued uplift in the volume of sales Vs the base level as brand awareness grows.
+Throughout the four weeks while the campaign is on air there is a continued uplift in the volume of sales versus the base level as brand awareness grows.
 Once the campaign finishes this effect decays fairly steeply over the following 5-6 weeks.
 However, the effect doesn’t decay completely, with uplifts continuing long into the future from repeat purchasing and residual effects of increased brand awareness.
-Based on the average campaign, a typical profit payback point is circa 4 months post campaign.
+Based on the average campaign, a typical profit payback point is around four months post-campaign.

 How does this differ by category?